jafaryor/knowledge-base/Web/Optimization/CRP.md

 # Critical Rendering Path
-A popular metric commonly used in performance measurement and evaluation, is the total page load time.
+The order in which resources must be loaded for maximum efficiency is called the __Critical Rendering Path__.

 ### How does the browser rendering engine work?
 In order to render content the browser has to go through a series of steps: